King Maha Vajiralongkorn accepted the Thai throne in December 2016. What does his first year in power tell us about what may lie ahead?

 Former King Bhumibol’s longevity ensured his authority and legitimacy.
 His son, no stranger to controversy, will never compare favourably with him.

 King Maha Vajiralongkorn has done little to project a cleaner image of himself.
-He prefers to spend much of his time in Munich, well away from Thailand.
+He still stays for long periods in Munich, well away from Thailand.
 He invited both his wife and mistress to attend his father’s cremation.
 His behaviour may indicate that he has no intention of changing his ways.

 He stood his ground with the military

 Analysts did not expect the new king to consolidate his power over the military.
 However, the king moved quickly to do so.
 He enforced changes to the Privy Council.
-He made amendments to the military-drafted constitution.
-He gained control of the Crown Property Bureau.
+He had the military-drafted constitution amended.
+He took control of the Crown Property Bureau.
 He has made appointments himself.

 By doing so, he managed to check the power of Prime Minister Prayuth Chan-Ocha.
 The king is taking control away from the military.
 In theory, that would suggest a return to civilian-led democracy is edging closer.
 In reality, a destabilising power struggle is more likely.
 The junta may delay the elections again.

 The military continues to enforce the lèse majesté law rigorously

 Any hope that the new king’s ascension would herald a new era of tolerance vanished quickly.
 If anything, the military applied the lèse majesté law more rigorously once he came to the throne.

 Courts handed record sentences to people posting on social media.
 The junta took on Facebook.
 It was unhappy as South Koreans praised criticism of the king.
 Earlier this year, the courts jailed a blind woman for 18 months.
 She had shared, via Facebook, an article which was critical of the monarchy.